MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Note that the *Marketing contributor* role has access to only Segments (only *build your own*) and Measures (only *build your own*) in the Customer Insights user interface.
 Click [here](https://learn.microsoft.com/en-us/dynamics365/customer-insights/permissions) for more information about user roles in Customer Insights.

 > [!NOTE]
    > * The **administrator** and **contributor** roles are highly privledged and **should only be given to users that belong to the *Org/Root* business unit**.
+They have access to all data, segments, measures, etc. regardless of business unit ownership and all functionality of Customer Insights.
 These users are typically responsible for preparing the data estate, i.e., setting up data sources, business unit data separation rules, unification rules, enrichments, intelligence models etc.

 Ownership of the customer profiles is determined based on mappings that are configured in the Unify step:

 1. Go to **Data** > **Unify** > **Business units**
 2. Under **Business unit data separation**, select the column that identifies the business unit for each entity that contributes to unification.
-Note that additional unification rules cannot be added on these columns.
+Note that additional unification rules cannot be added on the selected columns.
 3. Under **Associate customer profiles with business units**, specify the mapping between the values in the columns that were selected above and business unit teams.
 For example, 'A' maps to the business unit A team, 'B' maps to the business unit B team, etc.

 ![Screenshot of business unit mappings](media/BU_mappings.png)